 Changemakers

-This is where we highlight music industry projects promoting equity, diversity and inclusion in the independent music sector.
-Check out the other great initiatives making change in the music industry – click here to learn more and get inspired and courage to take action yourself.
+This is where we highlight the projects that promote equity, diversity and inclusion in the independent music sector.
+Discover all of the great initiatives that are making a change in the music industry – click here to get inspired and empowered to take action yourself.

 Changemaker Award